-What happens during surgery?
+What happens during a laparoscopic appendectomy?

 Faster recovery compared to traditional open surgery (most patients return home within 24 hours)